 • 12 credits of art history/academic studies (including AH 5101 and AH 5902 "theory” course)

-• 7 credits of discretionary electives, (electives are selected in consultation with faculty)
+• 7 credits of discretionary electives, (electives are selected in consultation with faculty, 4 credits written thesis is requested of all graphic design MFA students)

 • 65 SUBTOTAL minimum course credit requirements